phys-1521/phys1521_1212_a01/README.md

 * Team member(s)
 * GitHub account name(s)

+Please note that your repository will be **private** and will remain visible for upt to 1 year after its creation.

 ### GitHub Notes
 The notes for this course can also be found at [PHYS1521](https://allannait.github.io/phys1521/).